OpenVoiceOS/ovos-buildroot/documentation/building.md

 - cd ~/
 - git clone --recurse-submodules https://github.com/j1nx/MycroftOS.git
 - cd MycroftOS
+(Optional) If you want to switch to the active development branch.
 - git checkout develop
+- git submodule update --remote --merge

 ## Patching Buildroot.
-If this is the very first time you are going to build an image, you need to execute the following command once;
+(ONLY at the first clean checkout/clone) If this is the very first time you are going to build an image, you need to execute the following command once;
 <br>
 - ./scripts/br-patches.sh
 <br>